We represent 12 organizations—not every plan available in your area. Read full Medicare disclosure

 Note: Videos are from the federal USDA channel.
 Your New York food list and benefit amounts always come from NYS WIC and your local agency—states implement WIC foods under USDA rules.

 Yes.
-WIC is for primary caregivers of eligible infants and children under five, including fathers, grandparents, and foster parents, as long as program rules are met.
+WIC is for primary caregivers of eligible infants and children under five, including fathers, grandparents, and foster parents, when program rules are met.
 ACCESS NYC lists these examples.

 No. You must shop at WIC-authorized retailers with your eWIC card and buy WIC-approved items for your package.
 Use NYS materials and WIC2Go (if available to you) to find stores and check your balance.

-WIC and immigration rules are not something we can interpret for your case.
+We cannot interpret immigration rules for your case.
 For official program information, use USDA and NYS WIC materials, including the USDA nondiscrimination statement (PDF) linked from NYS.
 For personal immigration questions, consult a qualified immigration attorney or accredited representative.

-Often, categorical eligibility means participation in programs like SNAP or Medicaid satisfies the income part of WIC rules, but you still meet with WIC staff, bring requested documents, and complete certification.
+Often, categorical eligibility means SNAP or Medicaid satisfies the income part of WIC rules, but you still meet with WIC staff, bring requested documents, and complete certification.
 Confirm with your local agency; NYS WIC describes automatic income qualification for certain programs.

 No. WIC is for eligible pregnant and postpartum people, breastfeeding parents, and young children under income or categorical rules—many working families qualify.
 Use the income guidelines and eligibility page or ask WIC staff.

-For WIC and other non-insurance help, our Community Resource Hub lists programs used by Brooklyn and NYC families—including a direct link to apply for WIC on the state site.
+For WIC and other non-insurance help, our Community Resource Hub lists programs Brooklyn and NYC families use—including a link to apply for WIC on the state site.

 Health insurance (Medicaid, Medicare, NY State of Health) is separate from WIC.
-You can be eligible for more than one type of help; each program has its own application.
+You can qualify for more than one kind of help; each program has its own application.
 For Medicaid context in New York, see our Medicaid overview.
 For marketplace and family coverage, see Health insurance.
 If you want licensed help comparing plans in our service area, visit Contact or schedule an appointment.

 For WIC: use New York State WIC, Wanda, 1-800-522-5006, or a local WIC agency.

-Hero and inline images are stock photos used for illustration only; they are not from WIC or any government agency.
-Images are sourced from Unsplash under the Unsplash License (free use with optional attribution).
+Hero and inline images are stock photos for illustration only; they are not from WIC or any government agency.
+Images are from Unsplash under the Unsplash License.

 Written by Hamad Amir, licensed insurance agent and founder of SJM Insurance Services, LLC.
 Licensed in New York and New Jersey (License #LB-1024797).
 Specializing in Medicare Advantage and D-SNP plans for Brooklyn and NYC residents.